seb1080/webOneBiteAtaTime/basics/interview-questions/questions.md

 Call Stack: It is the data structure that record the functions calls.
 During execution, we push function on the stack, and when we return from a function, we pop off the top of the stack.

-Web API: Browser threads that handle async events like DOM events, http request, setTimeout.
+JS Web APIs: Browser threads that handle async events like DOM events, http request, setTimeout.

 Callback Queue: A message Queue, it is a list of messages to be processed and the associated callback functions to execute.
 When the stack have enough capacity, a message is taking from the queue then call a function to the Call Stack.